 It’s no secret that the restaurant industry is hard to survive.
 So many restaurants fail within the very first year.
 Author Roger Fields offers personal experiences that help new restaurants in breaking the resistance of the first year of business.
 Being a CPA-turned-restaurateur, Roger explains wannabe restaurateurs understand the importance of budgeting to thrive in the industry through this book.

-Restaurant Success by the Numbers teaches you not to sit and wait for things to look up; instead, use data to give you the right direction.
+Restaurant Success by the Numbers, one of the best restaurant management books teaches you not to sit and wait for things to look up; instead, use data to give you the right direction.
 The tone of the book is conversational and conveys restaurant business success secrets with practical goal setting.
 If you’re planning to start a restaurant, this is one book you should not miss.

 In case you are new to the restaurant world, a restaurant has 2 sides: Front of the House(FOH) & Back of the House(BOH).
-All the customer-facing staff are termed as the FOH and this book by Jeff Benjamin is dedicated to the aspect of customer service.
+All the customer-facing staff is the FOH and this book by Jeff Benjamin is dedicated to the aspect of customer service.
 With interesting strategies to deal with customers, this book becomes a valuable read for restaurant managers.

 If you’ve ever wondered about what goes behind the scenes at the front end of a restaurant, this book is a must read.
 Jeff Benjamin shares his experience related to managing the front end, waiting tables, customer interaction, staff abuse, etc. Since it touches a lot of points of concern, it becomes a valuable addition to an aspiring restaurant owner’s arsenal.

-Anyone who has just started thinking of starting a restaurant or becoming a restaurant manager must pick up this book without a second thought.
+Anyone who has just started thinking of starting a restaurant or becoming a restaurant manager must pick up this book.
 True to its name, Starting and Running a Restaurant for Dummies covers the most basic concepts that you would need to know to enter the industry.

 Be it creating a successful business plan, choosing the perfect theme, finding the right staff, or marketing your restaurant – this book has everything an aspiring restaurateur needs.
 It dives into important aspects like improving the bottom line and managing supplies which help in improving your profit margins.

-Anthony Bourdain’s Kitchen Confidential is an interesting memoir that touches on many unexpected and dark points.
+Anthony Bourdain’s Kitchen Confidential, a top option on the list of restaurant management books, is an interesting memoir that touches on many unexpected and dark points.
 He narrates his culinary journey along with the challenges which give a detailed account of what it takes to survive the industry.
-Readers claim that this book is impossible to put down which means it is still relevant even after 2 decades of being released.
+Readers claim that this book is impossible to put down.
+It is still relevant even after 2 decades of release.

 One of the best books for restaurant management, Kitchen Confidential is informative and intriguing.
 A great quote from the book is “Skills can be taught.
 Character you either have or you don’t have.”
 This is in direct reference to the struggle most restaurant managers face during staffing.
 If you need more information about restaurant staffing, read our blog here.

 This book was co-written by business consultant Ken Blanchard and author Spencer Johnson.
-The One Minute Manager is not specifically written for the restaurant industry but is considered an asset for project & staff management.
+The One Minute Manager is not specifically for the restaurant industry but is ideal for project & staff management.
 It shares 3 specific secrets for managers: one-minute goals, one-minute praising, and one-minute reprimands.

-It is a quick and easy read with actionable insights that can be implemented in day-to-day operations by restaurant managers.
+The book is quick and easy to read with actionable insights that can be implemented in day-to-day operations by restaurant managers.
 It addresses common management issues and offers tactics to help your team work together in harmony.
 Pro tip: Gift it to your restaurant manager to help them become better leaders to your restaurant staff.